Published: 30.05.2025

 What would you say to someone who is hesitant about joining the DofE?

-I would tell him to definitely try it 😀 He certainly has nothing to lose, he can only gain - learn something new, meet new people but also see himself in unusual situations, push his boundaries and gain new experiences.
+I'd tell him to definitely give it a shot. 😀 Surely there is nothing to lose, only to gain - to learn something new, to meet new people, but also to get to know yourself in unusual situations, to push your boundaries and gain new experiences.

 Share this article on: